ymirapp/docs/docs/reference/configuration.md

 **type**: `int` **default**: `256`

-The amount of memory used by the Lambda@Edge image processing function.
+The amount of memory (in MB) used by the Lambda@Edge image processing function.
+Must be between 128 MB and 3,008 MB in 64 MB increments.

 #### origin_shield